gdiminin/HaSAPPy/docs/Tutorials/XCI_ScreenAnalysis.md

 Copy the **LoadModule.txt** command script template into a new command folder:
 ```
-cd ..
+cd <DATA PATH>:/data
 mkdir command
 cd command
 cp ../docs/LoadModule.txt ./LoadModule_XCI-tutorial.txt
 ```

-Use a text editor (eg. gedit or vi) to edit the LoadModule_XCI-tutorial.txt file in the ~/HaSAPPy/command/ folder.
+Use a text editor (eg. gedit or vi) to edit the LoadModule_XCI-tutorial.txt file in the ~/data/command/ folder.
 For read trimming before alignment follow the instructions for PreprocessReads, a useful adaptor sequence to trim from the 3'-end is the Ilumina P7 adaptor reverse complement (ATCTCGTATGCCGTCTTCTGCTT).

 ## Start the analysis
 Start the analysis with the following command:
 > **NOTE:** Provide to HaSAPPY_start.py the correct LoadMoudle_XCI-tutorial.txt path.
-It is differnt if you are using the pre-filled (```/Users/User/HaSAPPy/docs/test/LoadModule_XCI-tutorial.txt```) or a new LoadModule file (```/Users/User/HaSAPPy/command/LoadModule_XCI-tutorial.txt```)
+It is differnt if you are using the pre-filled (```<DATA PATH>:/HaSAPPy/docs/test/LoadModule_XCI-tutorial.txt```) or a new LoadModule file (```<DATA PATH>:/data/command/LoadModule_XCI-tutorial.txt```)

 ```
-cd ..
-cd program
+cd <DATA PATH>:/HaSAPPy/program
-python HaSAPPY_start.py /Users/User/HaSAPPy/../LoadModule_XCI-tutorial.txt
+python HaSAPPY.py <DATA PATH>:/data/command/LoadModule_XCI-tutorial.txt
 ```

 This will start the HaSAPPy program.
 The output will be stored under the experiments folder.
 You can compare it with the one present in HaSAPPy manual.